cs456s25/labs/lab03/lab03_description.md

 endmodule

 ```
 7. Create a new file by using the `+` under Source files and add a simulation source.
-Copy the testbench code above designed to simulate the verilog module `combo_eq`.
+Copy the testbench code above designed to simulate the verilog module `mux2-1`.

 ## Simulate ##
 8. Under the Flow Navigator, use `Run Simulation` to run the code in the testbench.
-Once you have inspected the timing diagram to verify the correct output for `x` for all possible inputs of `a` and `b`, create a screen capture of the timing diagram for your lab report.
+Once you have inspected the timing diagram
+to verify the correct output for `y` for all possible inputs of `d0`, `d1` and `s`, create a screen capture of the timing
+diagram for your lab report.

 ___